hwheinzen/mist/README.md

 # mist
 Extended error package for Go.

+THIS PACKAGE IS NO LONGER MAINTAINED.
+USE stringl10n/message INSTEAD.

 This package provides an extended error type, methods for adding variables and retrieving content, ... and two convenience functions.